Quantum211/Scraping-code-sample/README.md

 - AITools
 - AIToolsHelperFunctions

-AITools file is a frame of the script intent of which is to pull functions from an auxilary file AIToolsHelperFunctions.
+AITools file is a frame of the script intent of which is to pull functions from an auxilary file AIToolsHelperFunctions.</br>
 Breakdown of the script:
 1. Takes an array of links and begins iteration
 2. a.
 Visits each link and scrapes the visible strings</br>